liip-lausanne/coding-standards/docs/tools/README.md

 ### Larger projects

-Most recent and new projects should use Docker (potentially with [Pontsun](https://github.com/liip/pontsun)).
+Most recent and new projects should use Docker.
 There are no ready-made solution for common front-end tools at the time of writing.

 Older projects use Vagrant through [Drifter](https://github.com/liip/drifter).
 It has a [webpack role](https://liip-drifter.readthedocs.io/en/latest/roles/webpack.html) you can enable to automatically set it up.